-On Tuesday June 28, 2016, the Development Management Policy Seminar was held in the main conference room of Graduate School of International Cooperation Studies (GSICS) at Kobe University.
-The seminar...
+On Monday 29th June 2015, a seminar titled “Education Finance and Administration” was held in the main conference room of Kobe University’s Graduate School of International Cooperation Studies (GSICS).
+This...

 Prof. Keiichi Ogawa delivered a lecture at the international conference on “Poverty Reduction in Asia & Africa”, held on Friday 23rd May 2014.
 The conference was organized by Educators Without Borders (EWB), a Non-Government Organization (NGO) and Seoul National University (SNU), South Korea.
 It was divided into two sessions, corresponding to the two regions highlighted in the conference theme (Asian region and African region).
 Presentations in the Asian session focused on poverty reduction through the development of rural areas and farmers’ trainings, with the Philippines and Cambodia as case studies.
 The African session presentations discussed the significance of poverty reduction through the development of education and health sectors, referencing Burkina Faso and Kenya as study areas.

 Prof. Ogawa presented in the final session, and he began his presentation by summarizing previous presentations, and then followed by his personal comments and opinions.
 He highlighted some international organizations currently working in the field of education development.
 In addition, he shared information about a project evaluation method being used by the Development Assistance Committee (DAC) in the Organization for Economic Cooperation and Development (OECD).
 Furthermore, Prof. Keiichi Ogawa talked about cost effectiveness analysis of education development projects, education development works by international organizations and the importance of effective investment in education sector.